niilante/FFCK/docs/FAQ/FAQ.md

 You can install extensions in Fennec by installing [this](https://tools.taskcluster.net/index/project.mobile.fenix.v2.fennec-production/latest) into your Fennec, however this does not come without any [drawbacks](https://old.reddit.com/r/firefox/comments/d2hww8/fenix_have_supported_addons/).

-## I can't see any pictures after I used "save image as" option, what can I do?
+## I can’t see any pictures after I used “save image as” option, what can I do?

-Windows, Linux and MacOS (by default) does not support the format and that's basically the reason why you can't open .webp with the integrated tools to view webp images.
+Windows, Linux and MacOS (by default) does not support the format and that’s basically the reason why you can’t open .webp with the integrated tools to view webp images.
 This is not really a Firefox problem, the problem is that Adobe does not supports the [WebP](http://www.telegraphics.com.au/sw/product/WebPFormat) standard (most apps using the Adobe standards/implementations).
 However, you can open such formats with free programs e.g. GIMP.
 A solution for Photoshop users would be to add a filter for this format.
 In our configuration we enforced (by default) to save images only as .jpg, .jpeg etc. to workaround this.

 ## About:config filtering with Nightly Builds

 The old syntax `about:config?filter=bookmarks` [does not work anymore](https://old.reddit.com/r/firefox/comments/d6alv2/aboutconfig_filter_in_nightly/), this is not a bug but was disabled due to several concerns, see [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1501450).
-The new filtering syntax is `chrome://global/content/config.xul?filter=/abc|def/` (_yes, it's "chrome" but it works in Firefox too_).
+The new filtering syntax is `chrome://global/content/config.xul?filter=/abc|def/` (_yes, it’s "chrome" but it works in Firefox too_).

-## I'm looking for a specific CSS tweak e.g. to make the context menu dark
+## I’m looking for a specific CSS tweak e.g. to make the context menu dark

-A collection of userstyle "tweaks"can be found under [this project (firefox-csshacks)](https://github.com/MrOtherGuy/firefox-csshacks).
+A collection of userstyle “tweaks”can be found under [this project (firefox-csshacks)](https://github.com/MrOtherGuy/firefox-csshacks).

 ## Is it possible to downgrade my FF profile?

 Yes, it is!
-But not via configuration, the `moz_allow_downgrade` option is hard coded and a environment variable.
+But not via configuration, the `moz_allow_downgrade` option is hard coded and an environment variable.
 You can add `--allow-downgrade` to the target field on your Firefox shortcut.
 Keep in mind that this parameter is unsupported and you do this at your own risk.

-## GDrive, GMail, YouTube are slow in Firefox - What can I do?!
+## GDrive, GMail, YouTube are slow in Firefox — What can I do?!

 Google decided to cook their own soup, they redesigned their own services e.g. GDrive, GMail, YouTube (_you name it_).
 These website using now non-standard JavaScript (aka homebrew) stuff.
 This is called "Polymer".
 Polymer is (by default) enabled on the new design.
 The only chance you have is to [opt-in into the old layout](https://twitter.com/cpeterso/status/1021626510296285185?lang=en).
-In other words, Google has _maybe_ found a way to force competing browsers into planned obsolescence (or at least that's their plan).
+In other words, Google has _maybe_ found a way to force competing browsers into planned obsolescence (or at least that’s their plan).

-> YouTube page load is 5x slower in Firefox and Edge than in Chrome because YouTube's Polymer redesign relies on the deprecated Shadow DOM v0 API. - Source: [Mozilla Dev.](https://twitter.com/cpeterso/status/1021626510296285185?lang=en).
+> YouTube page load is 5x slower in Firefox and Edge than in Chrome because Youtube’s Polymer redesign relies on the deprecated Shadow DOM v0 API. - Source: [Mozilla Dev.](https://twitter.com/cpeterso/status/1021626510296285185?lang=en).

 ## Policy Templates
 You can get the latest Firefox / ESR templates from [here](https://github.com/mozilla/policy-templates/releases/tag/v1.10).

 ## What are StaticPrefs?
 [Static prefs](https://github.com/mozilla/gecko-dev/blob/master/modules/libpref/docs/index.md) are special entries which are listed and defined by `StaticPrefList.yaml`.
-Those prefs shouldn't appear in both StaticPrefList.yaml and all.js!
+Those prefs shouldn’t appear in both StaticPrefList.yaml and all.js!